 Note the options to include or exclude specific changes when you check in.
 If the changes you want are excluded, choose Include All.

 Now that you have a Git repository in Visual Studio Online with some source code in it, you are ready to connect your git repository to Azure.
-In the Azure Portal, select your cloud service or web app, or create a new one by selecting the + icon at the bottom left and choosing Cloud Service or Web App and then Quick Create.
+In the Azure Management Portal, select your cloud service or web app, or create a new one by choosing the + icon at the bottom left and choosing Cloud Service or Web App and then Quick Create.

 For cloud services, choose the Set up publishing with Visual Studio Online link.
 For web apps, choose the Set up deployment from source control link.